adsprabhune26/Park-O-Meter/README.md

 # Park-O-Meter
-A Pyhton-based parking lot management system with real-time slot allocation,billing and transaction tracking.
+A Python-based parking lot management system with real-time slot allocation,billing and transaction tracking.